 Ways to take medication

 - Oral: Pill or liquid taken once or multiple times a day

 - Injection: Given by a healthcare professional, and the medication is gradually released for a specific period of time between doses

 It’s important to be an informed and active partner when you work with your doctor to decide which medication is right for you.
 Your physician can provide more specific details on all treatment options.

 Looking for more information on medication choice?

-INVEGA SUSTENNA® (paliperidone palmitate) and INVEGA TRINZA® (paliperidone palmitate) are both second-generation long-acting injections (LAIs) that gradually release medication for either 1 month or 3 months at a time after following labeling requirements for initiation.
+INVEGA SUSTENNA® (paliperidone palmitate), INVEGA TRINZA® (paliperidone palmitate), and INVEGA HAFYERATM (paliperidone palmitate) are all second-generation long-acting injections (LAIs) that gradually release medication for either 1, 3, or 6 months at a time after following labeling requirements for initiation.

 What LAIs have to offer:

 - You don’t have to remember to take a pill for schizophrenia every day